Simple Gantt Chart

 This new Google Sheets version is similar to the Excel version above, but it includes a few extra features like a progress bar and formulas for calculating the start and end dates for summary tasks.

 How to Use and Customize the Simple Gantt Chart

 Although the Excel spreadsheet is compatible with multiple versions of Excel, the following instructions are based on using Excel 2016.

 See the article "How to Use Conditional Formatting in Excel" to learn how to create a simple Gantt chart like this template.

 When you insert new tasks, you should first insert a blank row and then enter the task and dates.
 Right-click on the row number and select Insert.
 If you do this, the formatting will be copied automatically from the row above.

 NOTE You can also copy a row and then insert the copied row, but Excel doesn't automatically merge conditional formatting rules when you do this, resulting in fractured conditional format rules.
-Go to excel.uservoice.com to Vote on This Suggestion if you would like to encourage Microsoft to fix this problem.
+This is a known problem that Excel will hopefully fix some day.

 Changing the Weeks Displayed in the Gantt Chart

 You can edit the Display Week number to change the period of time displayed in the Gantt Chart.
 Week 1 is the week containing the Project Start Date.
 Incrementing the display week number has the effect of scrolling the gantt chart 1 week at a time.